hexus/phaser-sat-example/README.md

 $ bower install
 ```

-Open up index.html in your browser!
+Open up `index.html` in your browser!

-Be warned, the Phaser dependency is bleeding edge.
-Change the version and run
+Be warned, the Phaser dependency is bleeding edge (dev branch).
+Change the
-`bower install` again if you want something stable.
+version and run `bower install` again if you want something stable.